January 5th and 6th, 2019

 To keep prices low, your entry fee includes all the food and drink you can consume until the last runner finishes.
 Shirts, hoodies, and other gear is available for pre-order during registration.
 A limited amount of merchandise will be available for purchase at the race.

-Medals in 2018 will be a bowl-sized coffee mug, with a ribbon included so you can hang it up if you’d like.
-But we’ll be pre-washing them for you so you can fill it up with cereal, oatmeal, yogurt, hot chocolate, and all the toppings you can handle at the post-race buffet.
+Bowl-sized coffee mugs are back in 2019, with a ribbon included so you can hang it up if you’d like.
+But we’ll be pre-washing them for you so you can fill it up with all the food and drinks you can handle at the post-race buffet.
 Pretty AND useful, just the way we like it!

 Pick up your race bib and any pre-ordered swag one hour before each race start.
 If you’re running on Sunday and are in town on Saturday, feel free to stop by the race location to get your bib then.
 Yes, you can pick up a friend or family member’s bib.